gustavokei/gc-app-caps/README.md

 Developed using ReactJS with Hooks API + function components

-The name "Soluna" refers to an [weapon](https://grandchase.fandom.com/wiki/Soluna) from the Korean game [Grand Chase](https://grandchase.fandom.com/wiki/Grand_Chase_Wiki).
+The name "Soluna" refers to an [weapon](https://grandchase.fandom.com/wiki/Soluna) from the Korean game [Grand Chase (for PC)](https://grandchase.fandom.com/wiki/Grand_Chase_Wiki).

 > It is a two-handed sword that can split into the weapons Sol, the larger, single-handed sword, and Luna, the smaller, almost dagger-like blade, where its name originated from.

-Composed as a full-stack solution, this project is also split in two
+Composed as a full-stack solution, this project is also split in two (back end part is [gc-dportal-caps](https://github.com/gustavokei/gc-dportal-caps))

 # Preview
 ![app image](https://i.imgur.com/IunhinM.png)